 Spending money

-Transport of disqualified or prematurely withdrawn runners
+Transport for disqualified or early retiring runners

 Participants are allowed three bags for the week: